madhura-dutta/madhura-dutta.github.io/articles/a-trip-to-remember.md

 ---
-title: A trip to remember
+title: A Trip to Remember
 author: Madhura Dutta
 layout: article
 ---